whatthejames/Python_ChatGPT_Bot-Telegramm/README.md

 To start chatting with ChatGPT, simply send it a message and it will respond with a generated response.
 You can ask ChatGPT questions, have a conversation with it, or just have fun chatting.
 ChatGPT is capable of understanding and responding to a wide variety of topics, so feel free to engage with it on any subject that interests you.

+First you need to go to / open your Telegram App/ and tip in the search bar "BotFather"
+1.  /newbot - reate a new bot
+    - then lets name your bot and and hit enter
+    - now we gotta choose a username for your bot.
+It must end with _bot like this "yourBotsName_bot"
+    - you created your first bot like a pro!
+2. Now you can see your Access HTTP API TOKEN it looks like; "6241906262:OBGSO8Rpam1e8nx6_41ltzWsWj6mRWMRl92I"

+Now your ready: IMPORTEND!
+DO NOT SHARE YOUR TOKEN.

+The token should not be displayed anywhere publicly.
+Because Telegram and Openai rotate the token automatically for security reasons, so that the token is no longer accessible.

 ## Setup in VSCODE
 1. Clone Repositori from given link https://github.com/DeepCoreB4/Phyton_ChatGPT_Bot-Telegramm